hirememorey/nba-lineup-optimizer/README.md

 ## Current Status

 **Date**: October 2, 2025
-**Status**: ✅ **READY FOR ANALYSIS PHASE**
+**Status**: ✅ **ANALYSIS PHASE COMPLETE**

 > **Note:** All previously reported issues have been **completely resolved**.
 The data pipeline is fully operational with 710 players having complete raw statistics and 540 players with advanced statistics.
 A comprehensive data sanity check confirms 100% data integrity.
-The project is ready to proceed with player archetype analysis and clustering.
+The project has successfully completed the player archetype analysis and clustering phase.

 The data pipeline verification system has been **completely resolved** through a comprehensive "Zero-Trust Forensic Audit".
 The root cause was identified as a fundamental contract mismatch between data producers and consumers, not API failures.
 The pipeline is now fully operational with 100% verification success rate and automated contract enforcement.

-**LATEST ACHIEVEMENT**: The core analysis phase is now **fully operational** with complete data population.
-The system has 710 players with raw statistics and 540 players with advanced statistics for the 2024-25 season.
-All data integrity issues have been resolved, and the system is ready for player archetype analysis and clustering.
+**LATEST ACHIEVEMENT**: The core analysis phase is now **COMPLETE**.
+The system has successfully generated player archetypes for 270 players using K-means clustering (K=8) with 48 canonical metrics.
+All archetype assignments have been saved to the database and exported to CSV files for further analysis.

 **Key Achievement**: All verification failures have been resolved by correcting the data access patterns and implementing proper contract enforcement.